ENG 1020: Introduction to College Writing

 Students have access to the full Oxford English Dictionary online through the Wayne State University Library reference portal.
 There are also computer programs and mobile applications available for purchase.

-Students who continue to write in the humanities will like be asked to employ this style or another, similar style.
+Students who continue to write in the humanities will like be asked to employ one of these styles or another, similar style.
 Often, new versions will have substantial changes incorporating advances in technology.
 Older versions may not explain how to cite websites, blogs, social media, podcasts, &c.
-The current version of the MLA Handbook is the eighth edition (ISBN: 978-1603292627).
-There are also a number of online resources for the most common citation guidelines from this text.
+The current version of the Chicago Manual of Style is the seventeenth edition (ISBN: 978-0226287058), and the current version of the MLA Handbook is the eighth edition (ISBN: 978-1603292627).
+There are also a number of online resources for the most common citation guidelines from these texts.